 Presenters

-Show Me Research Week is a celebration of the exploration and discovery of research/scholarship/creative endeavors that make Mizzou a Tier 1 Research Institution.
-The heart of this week is the Spring Research & Creative Achievements Forum which will highlight and showcase research by Mizzou undergraduates, graduate students and postdoctoral fellows.
+Show Me Research Week is a celebration of the exploration and discovery of research, scholarship and creative endeavors that make Mizzou a Tier 1 Research Institution.
+The heart of this week is the Research & Creative Achievements Symposium which will highlight and showcase research by Mizzou undergraduates, graduate students and postdoctoral fellows.

 Frequently asked questions

-Any Mizzou undergraduate/graduate student and postdoctoral fellow can participate in the Forum.
+Any Mizzou undergraduate/graduate student and postdoctoral fellow can participate in the Symposium.

 'Works in Progress' may also be presented - your research does NOT have to be completed.